 - Investigate – Show people behind-the-scenes of the clothing industry

 A lot of fashion blogs cover the basics of trends and guides.
 What if you went one further?
 What if you did a wardrobe giveaway?
 Or, showcased users in the community or around the globe?
 There are countless ideas once you’re in the thick of talking about fashion – bring over that passion and excitement to the community.

 Sewing the Seeds of Clothing Promotions and Offer Commissions

-A few ways we’d integrate clothing programs to the site:
+A few ways we’d integrate clothing affiliate programs to the site: